xenondevs/Docs/docs/nova/addon/misc/project-distributors.md

 }
 ```

-By default, there are four different distributors available:
+By default, there are three different distributors available:

 | Distributor | Code                                          |
 |-------------|-----------------------------------------------|